quanzhuo/cpp-debug/README.md

 Used only when launching the debuggee.
 For `attach`, this parameter does not change the debuggee's behavior.

-- **Windows**: When set to true, it will spawn an external console.
-When set to false, it will use VS Code's integratedTerminal.
+* **Windows**: When set to true, it will spawn an external console.
+When set to false, it will use integratedTerminal.
-- **Linux**: When set to true, it will notify VS Code to spawn an external console.
-When set to false, it will use VS Code's integratedTerminal.
+* **Linux**: When set to true, it will spawn an external console.
+When set to false, it will use integratedTerminal.
-- **macOS**: When set to true, it will spawn an external console through `lldb-mi`.
-When set to false, the output can be seen in VS Code's debugConsole.
+* **macOS**: When set to true, it will spawn an external console through `lldb-mi`.
+When set to false, the output can be seen in debugConsole.
 Due to limitations within `lldb-mi`, integratedTerminal support is not available.

 ### avoidWindowsConsoleRedirection

-In order to support VS Code's Integrated Terminal with gdb on Windows, the extension adds console redirection commands to the debuggee's arguments to have console input and output show up in the integrated terminal.
+In order to support Integrated Terminal with gdb on Windows, the extension adds console redirection commands to the debuggee's arguments to have console input and output show up in the integrated terminal.
 Setting this option to `true` will disable it.

 ### logging

 Optional flags to determine what types of messages should be logged to the Debug Console.

-- **exceptions**: Optional flag to determine whether exception messages should be logged to the Debug Console.
+* **exceptions**: Optional flag to determine whether exception messages should be logged to the Debug Console.
 Defaults to true.
-- **moduleLoad**: Optional flag to determine whether module load events should be logged to the Debug Console.
+* **moduleLoad**: Optional flag to determine whether module load events should be logged to the Debug Console.
 Defaults to true.
-- **programOutput**: Optional flag to determine whether program output should be logged to the Debug Console.
+* **programOutput**: Optional flag to determine whether program output should be logged to the Debug Console.
 Defaults to true.
-- **engineLogging**: Optional flag to determine whether diagnostic engine logs should be logged to the Debug Console.
+* **engineLogging**: Optional flag to determine whether diagnostic engine logs should be logged to the Debug Console.
 Defaults to false.
-- **trace**: Optional flag to determine whether diagnostic adapter command tracing should be logged to the Debug Console.
+* **trace**: Optional flag to determine whether diagnostic adapter command tracing should be logged to the Debug Console.
 Defaults to false.
-- **traceResponse**: Optional flag to determine whether diagnostic adapter command and response tracing should be logged to the Debug Console.
+* **traceResponse**: Optional flag to determine whether diagnostic adapter command and response tracing should be logged to the Debug Console.
 Defaults to false.

 ### visualizerFile